sseiber/lva-gateway/docs/azure-docs-pr/articles/iot-central/retail/tutorial-public-safety-build-module.md

 ## Next steps

-Now that you've learned about the **Public Safety** application template and the LVA IoT Edge modules, the suggested next step is to learn more about:
+Now that you've learned about the security and safety video analytics application template and the LVA IoT Edge modules, the suggested next step is to learn more about:

 > [!div class="nextstepaction"]
 > [Building retail solutions with Azure IoT Central](overview-iot-central-retail.md)